-- Textbook: Principles of Physics, 5th edition, by Serway & Jewett

-- i>clicker student response system remote

-- · scientific calculator

-- 6 scantrons, form X101864-PAR, available at the bookstore

-- No. 2 pencils for taking tests
+- Textbook: Principles of Physics, 5th edition, by Serway & Jewett - i>clicker student response system remote - · scientific calculator - 5 scantron sheets, form X101864-PAR, available at the bookstore - No. 2 pencils for taking guizzes and the final exam

-A scientific calculator-one that can perform trig functions and square roots-will be required in this course and should be brought to class daily and to every exam.
+A scientific calculator-one that can perform trig functions and square roots-will be required in this course and should be brought to class daily and to every quiz and exam.
 On exams, devices that have calculator features but can communicate with other devices or with the Internet may not be used.

 Laptops and tablets (like iPads) may not be used during class.
 All cell phones must be turned off prior to the beginning of class.
-Take notes with pen or pencil and paper, but don't copy the lecture slides as I will make them available to you online.
+Take notes with pen/pencil and paper, but don't copy the lecture slides as I will make them available to you online.
+The Ted website will be ready soon; until then, see http://cass.ucsd.edu/~rskibba/work/ Teaching.html